 - When It Is the Railroad’s Fault.
 A shipper should not be required to compensate a railroad for a delay in returning the asset when the rail carrier’s performance is the reason for the delay.
 However, railroad tariffs assign demurrage charges regardless of which party is at fault for delay.
 In practice, railroads may provide relief if you can clearly prove their car handling caused the delay.

 Demurrage charges are subject to Surface Transportation Board (STB) regulation under 49 U.S.C.
 10702, which requires railroads to establish reasonable rates and transportation-related rules and practices.
 Demurrage cases are rare because carriers and shippers generally resolve these issues on their own.
-Shippers have also not had much success bringing demurrage cases before the STB.
-A better option these days may be the STB’s alternative dispute resolution process.
+If a demurrage case should persist, shippers may follow the STB’s alternative dispute resolution process.

 If your company is incurring significant rail demurrage charges, you have an opportunity to eliminate or reduce those costs.
 The complexities of shipping or receiving multiple products for multiple customers is difficult without an automated process.
 However, with the right tools and attention, you can achieve significant savings in a short period of time.
 Contact us if you would like to discuss how we may be able to help.